des256/echidna/doc/README.md

 - audio
 - depth

-# Considered Hardware

-## Cameras

-- Intel RealSense D435i
-- Intel RealSense SR300
-- Laptop camera
-- iPhone front camera
-- iPhone back camera
-- Samsung front camera
-- Samsung back camera
-- Oculus?

-## Microphones

-- Laptop/generic
-- iPhone
-- Samsung
-- Oculus?

-## Pointers on Surfaces

-- Mouse
-- iPhone multitouch
-- Samsung multitouch

-## Pose and Inertia

-Devices that understand their position, orientation and maybe inertia:

-- iPhone
-- Samsung
-- Oculus
-- VR controller

-Devices that explicitly don't support this might need to provide a fixed pose somehow...

 # Client Modes

-The various ways a user can interact with the app:
+The various ways a user can interact with an app:

 - 2D interface on monitor or laptop with a mouse and keyboard
-- 3D VR interface on monitor or laptop, interacting like a 1st or 3rd person game
+- 3D VR interface on monitor or laptop, interacting like a 1st or 3rd person video game
 - 2D interface on a phone with multitouch
 - 3D VR interface on a phone with multitouch
 - 3D AR interface on a phone with multitouch